CandelierLab/Revealer/README.md

 ## Installation

 Installation is as simple as:
+* Having an operational Python installation (version >=3.10).
 * Clone Revealer in a `Revealer` folder somewhere on your filesystem.
 * Add the latest version of reveal.js in a `reveal.js` folder inside the `Revealer` folder.
 Do not hesitate to supercharge it with plugins, like the chalkboard or Math support.
 * Configure VScode as described below.
+* Optionnal, to use the bibliography: install the `bibtexparser` Python library.
 * Optionnal: reveal your first presentation out of the `Demo.pres` file.

 Then, Revealer can be used on any file with the `.pres` extension, located anywhere in your fileystem.